-Since DSS 3.0, XGBoost is natively integrated into DSS virtual machine learning, meaning you can train XGBoost models without writing any code.
+Since DSS 3.0, XGBoost has been natively integrated into DSS virtual machine learning, meaning you can train XGBoost models without writing any code.

 You'll find more information about how to use XGBoost in visual machine learning in the reference documentation.

-The rest of this Howto covers how to use XGBoost manually, for DSS 2.X
+The rest of this post covers how to use XGBoost manually, for DSS 2.X

 XGBoost is a gradient boosting tree method.
-Gradient because it use gradient descent: it's a way to find a local minimum of a function: the algorithm follow the path of the descent.
-Boosting is a technique which consist of the fact that a set of weak learners is stronger than a single strong learner.
-And tree because it's a decision tree algorithm.
+Gradient, because it uses gradient descent, is a way to find a local minimum of a function: the algorithm follows the path of the descent.
+Boosting is a technique which is based on the fact that a set of weak learners is stronger than a single strong learner.
 Explore Tianqi Chen presentation to grasp the theoretical aspect.